 Working with a lead generation service can help supplement your marketing efforts.
 We closely monitor the marketing campaigns so you do not have to.
 Instead, leads are sent in real-time directly to your firm.
 This allows your firm to focus on its leads and cases without worrying about your marketing.

 Once signed up, a firm can begin receiving exclusive leads right away, rather than waiting for a marketing campaign to take off.
-We currently generate employment law, Social Security disability, personal injury, creditor harassment and workers’ compensation leads.
+We currently generate employment law, Social Security disability, personal injury, and workers’ compensation leads.
 Feel free to contact us today if you have any questions or would like to learn more about how using a third-party lead generation company can boost your firm's profitability.